 Because we are taking in all this information we get tired and overwhelmed quickly.
 This is why self-care for introverts is so important.

 How can introverts recharge?

-We feel and do better when we take the time to recharge and practice self-care.
+Introverts feel tired after socializing, so they feel and function better when they take the time to recharge and practice self-care.

 Some introverts might need this time every day, others might only need a hour or two each week.

 It’s important to know what works for you.
 It you always feel worn down you may need to take some extra time for self-care.